 Configuring the proxy server

-By default, Elastic Beanstalk configures the proxy to forward requests to your application
+By default, Elastic Beanstalk configures the proxy to forward requests to your application on port 5000.
+You can override the default port by setting the

 PORT

-The port that your application listens on doesn't affect the port that the nginx server listens to receive requests from the load balancer.
+The port that your application listens on doesn't affect the port that the NGINX server listens to receive requests from the load balancer.

 If your Elastic Beanstalk Node.js environment uses an Amazon Linux AMI platform version (preceding Amazon Linux 2), read the information in this section.